TabraizHassan1/Tabraiz_Pegasus_Python/README.md

 $ npm install -g aws-cdk
 ```

 The '.venv'contains python virtual envirnment information.
 The 'app.py' in the project folder is the 'main' for the sample application.
 It is the entry point for the app.
-The code in this file loads an instance of class 'tabraizSprint1stack'  The 'sprint1_stack.py' is a custom CDK stack construct that is to be used in our CDK application.
+The code in this file loads and instantiates an instance of class "tabraizSprint1Stack" located in the folder sprint1/sprint1_stack.py.
+The 'sprint1_stack.py' is a custom CDK stack construct that is to be used in our CDK application.
+It is the main stack.

+### Lamda

+We create a resource folder in sprint1 in which we create a file 'hw_labda.py'.
+In this new file, we create a simple hello world function.
+We add an import 'aws_lambda as _lambda' in the beginning of 'sprint1_stack.py' file and create a lambda function 'create_lambda()'.